0x20/hackerspace-blueprint/order/roles.md

   * Finance
   * Core infrastructure
   * `if ($conflict && ( $conflict.type == "harrasment" || $conflict.type == "safety" ))`
+  *     => in human language = If the conflict AND conflict type is harrasment OR safety

 # Group Of Members